ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()

-   isActive = lobby.is_player_active(lobby.get_host()) -- Checks whether the player is active. if isActive then -- If the player is active.
+   bIsActive = lobby.is_player_active(places) -- Checks whether the player is active. if bIsActive then -- If the player is active.
       system.log_info("The player is active.") end